Our Code, Our Standards

 The final version of the Standards, released in late June, was informed by both the feedback from the consultation and the findings from the trials.

-Code and Standards Workshop Resources
+Code and Standards Resources (including those used in workshops)

 Introducing the Code and Standards [pdf] With thanks to Melinda Stevenson of Francis Douglas Memorial College, New Plymouth